kyclark/tiny_python_projects/book.md

 \newpage

-# Chapter 21: Kentucky Fryer
+# Chapter 21: Kentucky Friar

-Write a Python program called `fryer.py` that reads some input text from a single positional argument on the command line (which could be a file to read) and transforms the text by dropping the "g" from words two-syllable words ending in "-ing" and also changes "you" to "y'all".
+Write a Python program called `friar.py` that reads some input text from a single positional argument on the command line (which could be a file to read) and transforms the text by dropping the "g" from words two-syllable words ending in "-ing" and also changes "you" to "y'all".
 Be mindful to keep the case the same on the first letter, e.g, "You" should become "Y'all," "Hunting" should become "Huntin'".

 ````
-$ ./fryer.py
+$ ./friar.py
-usage: fryer.py [-h] str
+usage: friar.py [-h] str
-fryer.py: error: the following arguments are required: str
+friar.py: error: the following arguments are required: str
-$ ./fryer.py -h
+$ ./friar.py -h
-usage: fryer.py [-h] str
+usage: friar.py [-h] str

 Southern fry text